HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 When it comes time to replace your home’s air filter, it’s easy to get overwhelmed with all the different options available.

-Depending on your situation, one MERV rating will be more appropriate versus another.
+Depending on your situation, one MERV rating will be more appropriate than another.

 Below I’ll discuss what to look out for when selecting an air filter, and what MERV rating is best for your home.